 One of Latin America's Largest Aquariums

-#10 / Mazatlan Tourist Guide and visitors sightseeing information
+#11 / Mazatlan Tourist Guide, sightseeing attractions and visitors information

 The Mazatlan Aquarium -- Acuario Mazatlan -- is one of the largest in Latin America, and makes for very enjoyable Pearl of The Pacific sightseeing when you need a beach break.